-- Most times, you may remove your bandage the day after your biopsy. - You may also bathe or shower as usual the day after your biopsy.
+- Most times, you may remove your bandage the day after your biopsy. - You may also bathe or shower as normal the day after your biopsy.

-- For 24 hours after your biopsy, do not do heavy physical exercise such as heavy lifting, a lot of stair climbing, or sports. - You may return to your normal activities 2 days after your biopsy if you feel up to it. - If you plan to travel by air within 24 hours after your biopsy, talk with your radiologist. - Your biopsy site may be sore as the local anesthesia wears off.
-It should feel better 12 to 48 hours after your procedure.
+- For 24 hours after your biopsy, do not do heavy physical exercise such as heavy lifting, a lot of stair climbing, or sports. - You may return to your normal activities 2 days after your biopsy if you feel up to it. - If you plan to travel by air within 24 hours after your biopsy, talk with your radiologist. - Your biopsy site may be sore as the local anesthesia wears off, but it should get better 12 to 48 hours after your procedure. - You may also cough up a little blood.
+This should be very minor if you did not cough up blood during your biopsy.
+This symptom will slowly ease 12 to 48 hours after your procedure.